shoobyban/sshman/README.md

 Add {itemtype} button.
 The editor will display [ _multiple values_ ] value for non-uniform values, as soon as editing is made (after save) these values will be updated for every edited item.

-## Mentions
+## Credits

+Most of the credits go to the pain of being a CTO for 16+ years in small and mid-sized companies, where SSH key management is not solved.

+The project would have been much harder without the works of [Steve Francia](https://github.com/spf13) and all the cobra and viper contributors, the web UI relies on [Chi](https://github.com/go-chi/chi) and [Vue](https://github.com/vuejs/).

 Web UI embedding wouldn't be working without [Gregor Best](https://github.com/farhaven), nerd-sniped him into helping me with a tricky bug on Gophers Slack.

 I love the Go community.